-President: Prof. Dr. Christoph Vedder, Law Professor in Munich, Germany

-Arbitrators: Dr. Hamid G. Gharavi, Attorney-at-Law in Paris, France

-Dr. Dirk-Reiner Martens, Attorney-at-Law in Munich, Germany
+President: Prof. Dr. Christoph Vedder, Professor of Law in Munich, Germany Arbitrators: Dr. Hamid G. Gharavi, Attorney-at-Law in Paris, France Dr. Dirk-Reiner Martens, Attorney-at-Law in Munich, Germany

 Throughout the procedure, this Panel was referred to as "Panel 1".